ZihanGuo1204/worth-it-or-not/README.md

 # Project Overview

-Worth It or Not is a full-stack web application that helps students make smarter purchasing decisions by learning from real experiences shared by other students.
+Worth It or Not is a full-stack web application that helps students make smarter purchasing decisions by learning from real purchase reflections shared by other students.

-Students often purchase items based on online hype, recommendations, or assumptions, only to later realize the product was not as useful as expected.
+Students often purchase items based on online hype, recommendations, or assumptions, and later realize the product was not as useful as expected.
+This app makes those “expectation vs. reality” experiences easy to browse, filter, and contribute.

 This application allows students to:

-• Browse real student purchase reflections
+- Browse real student purchase reflections
-• Compare expectation vs. reality
+- Compare expectation vs. reality
-• Share their own experiences
+- Share their own experiences
-• Upload images of purchased items
+- Upload images of purchased items (optional)
-• Track their personal purchase history
+- Track their personal purchase history (My Posts Only + Profile page)
+- Edit and delete their own posts
+- Paginate through large datasets (better UX for many posts)

 The system supports both:

 1. Pre-purchase decision support
 2. Post-purchase reflection and tracking

 ---